Kamehameha II: Reign

 Kamehameha II is best remembered for the 'Ai Noa, the breaking of the ancient kapu (taboo) system of religious laws six months into his reign when he sat down with Kaʻahumanu and his mother Keopuolani and ate a meal together.
-What followed was the disbanding of the social class of priest and the destruction of temples and images.
+The strict rules of the Hawaiian religion were no longer followed, leading to the traditional culture.

 Kamehameha I had bequeathed his war god Kūkaʻilimoku and his temples to his cousin Kekuaokalani.
 Kekuaokalani demanded that Liholiho withdraw his edicts against the Hawaiian priesthood, permit rebuilding of the temples, and dismiss both Kalanimōkū and Kaʻahumanu.
 Kamehameha II refused.
-At the battle of Kuamoʻo on the island of Hawaiʻi, the king's better-armed forces, led by Kalanimōkū, defeated the last defenders of the Hawaiian gods, temples, and priesthoods of the ancient organized religion.
+At the Battle of Kuamoʻo on the island of Hawaiʻi, the king's better-armed forces, led by Kalanimōkū, defeated the last defenders of the Hawaiian gods, temples, and priesthoods of the ancient organized religion.
 The first Christian missionaries arrived only a few months later in the Hawaiian Islands.

 He never officially converted to Christianity because he refused to give up four of his five wives and his love of alcohol.
 He (like his father) married several relatives of high rank, but he was the last Hawaiian king to practice polygamy.
-His favorite wife was his half-sister Kamāmalu.
+His favorite wife was his sister Kamāmalu.
 Kīnaʻu (Kamāmalu's full-blood sister) was his second wife who would later remarry and become Kuhina Nui.
 Princess Kalani Pauahi was his niece by his half-brother Pauli Kaōleiokū.
 She later remarried and gave birth to Princess Ruth Keʻelikōlani.
 Kekāuluohi was half-sister of Kamāmalu and Kīnaʻu through their mother Kaheiheimālie who was another of his father's wives.
 Princess Kekauʻōnohi was Liholiho's niece and granddaughter of Kamehameha I, and would later become royal governor of the islands of Maui and Kauaʻi.